NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/initialization.md

 # Initialization Routine

-Dynamic Simulations require a reasonable initial condition for the model.
+Dynamic Simulations require a reasonable initial condition for the system model.
 In most analysis, power systems models are initialized at a stable equilibrium, which implies that:

 ```math
 \begin{align}